Why Are Cockroaches an Indoor Air Problem?

 Cockroach allergens behave like dust mite allergens and stick to heavier particles that quickly settle.
 These allergens do not remain airborne for long.
 Activities like vacuuming may stir up allergens that have settled in dust or fabrics.
 The most common way to inhale cockroach allergen is to breathe in dust or allergens that have collected in pillows, bedding or other dust-trapping fabrics.1

-Not only do cockroach allergens trigger asthma and allergies, researchers are exploring evidence that early exposure to cockroach allergen can actually cause asthma to develop in preschool aged children.1 Inhaling particles from cockroaches can cause coughing and wheezing in babies less than 12 months of age.
-2
+Not only do cockroach allergens trigger asthma and allergies, researchers are exploring evidence that early exposure to cockroach allergen can actually cause asthma to develop in preschool-aged children.1

 Who Is Exposed to Cockroach Allergens?